Something shifted, and it wasn't subtle.

 What We're Reading

-"The End of the API Moat" - Stratechery's analysis of what happens when open models match closed ones.
-Spoiler: the business models change dramatically.
+"The End of the API Moat" — Stratechery's analysis of what happens when open models match closed ones.
+The business models change dramatically.

 "Fine-Tuning Is the New Frontier" — Research from Stanford showing that fine-tuned 7B models can outperform general-purpose 70B models on specific tasks.